Make an Annual Skin Cancer Check Part of Your New Year (Updated 2024)

 We’re talking about an annual skin cancer check.
 Fortunately, this is an easy New Year’s resolution, because all you have to do is write on your calendar to make an appointment with your dermatologist.
 Your doctor will do the rest.

 In the U.S. each year, nearly 3.5 million people will be diagnosed with new cases of skin cancer.
 This accounts for more cases than colon, lung, prostate and breast cancer combined.
-Skin cancer can strike anyone, and while there are telltale signs that it is present, only a trained specialist can make a formal diagnosis.
+Skin cancer can strike anyone, and while there are telltale signs that it is present, only a trained specialist can make a formal diagnosis—and even fewer are qualified to treat it through specialized Mohs surgery.

 Types of skin cancer